philasdbudget/philasdbudget/README.md

 There is a Vagrantfile included that can be used to start up a new database server to work with the database

+If you don't want to use vagrant, the script in 'scripts/bootstrap.sh' should be more-or-less safe to run on your own machine.

 #### Vagrant & Database

 ```bash